MULDEF: Multi-model-based Defense Against Adversarial Examples for Neural Networks: Evaluation Results

 \subsection{Impact of Different Numbers of Models}

-According to Figures~\ref{fig:overallresult-fgsm-mnist},~\ref{fig:overallresult-fgsm-cifar},~\ref{fig:overallresult-cw-mnist},~\ref{fig:overallresult-cw-cifar}, and Table~\ref{tbl:directvsbestadv}, we can infer that having more models in \toolName can increase adversarial accuracies.
-And surprisingly, each model can maintain about the same test accuracy as the target model's.
+Figures~\ref{fig:overallresult-cw-mnist} and ~\ref{fig:overallresult-cw-cifar} show that having more models in \toolName can increase adversarial accuracies.
+Surprisingly, each model can maintain about the same test accuracy as the target model's.
 One may have the concern that when we generate more models, the last model may have lower test accuracy than the others, because the last model is constructed by the most adversarial examples augmented to its training set.
-It turns out that those adversarial examples do not have a negative impact or confuse the model when the model faces against normal examples.
-This result suggests that increasing diversity of a classifier by including more models constructed by our \toolName approach could make the classifier more robust against adversarial examples.
+It turns out that those adversarial examples do not have a negative impact or confuse the model when the model faces against legitimate examples.
+This result suggests that having more models could make the classifier more robust against adversarial examples.

-In the preceding evaluations, we show the performance of \toolName with only 2 to 5 models.
-However, in the real defense scenario, we have to determine when to stop running the model generator in \toolName.
-Moreover, we hypothesize that the adversarial accuracy will converge at some point.
-To confirm this hypothesis, we additionally evaluate our approach when using 6, 7, 10 models.

-Figure~\ref{fig:differentnums} shows the white-box adversarial accuracy of \toolName against FGSM and C\&W on both datasets.
-The adversarial accuracy of FGSM+MNIST, FGSM+CIFAR-10, and C\&W+CIFAR-10 converges when using 10 models.
-Furthermore, the adversarial accuracy of C\&W+MNIST gradually declines after reaching the highest point (when using 3 models) and also converges when using 10 models.

-From these results, we can confirm our hypothesis that the adversarial accuracy will converge.
-This conclusion suggests that the model generator in \toolName can stop constructing more models when the adversarial accuracy of \toolName converges.
+Statistically, having more models increases the chance of selecting a robust model for each given input example at runtime.
+This assumption is true only when additional models are complementary to the existing models.
+In other words, the diversity of the model family is increasing.
+Thus we additionally evaluate our approach when using more models.
+Figure~\ref{fig:differentnums} shows the white-box adversarial accuracy of \toolName.
+The adversarial accuracies converge when using 7--10 models.
+The result implies that at some point, adding more models does not increase robustness diversity.
+Ideally, it is better to have more models to improve robustness diversity.
+So these results open more future research directions on how to improve the model generator to be more effective in generating complementary models.